Help desk

 1. Web-based help desk

 Cloud-based help desk software is built on the software as a service (SaaS) platform.
 These use a recurring fee-based system to access the help desk software.
-These services only require an internet connection and the service provider takes care of the rest of the software management.
+These services only require an internet connection, and the service provider handles the rest of the software management.

-They also offer great accessibility through channels such as the service provider's website, mobile apps, or a desktop client.
+They also offer accessibility through channels like the service provider's website, mobile apps, or a desktop client.
 Web-based help desks are a suitable option for small to medium-sized businesses looking for a ready-to-use solution with minimal set-up.

 2. Enterprise help desk

-An enterprise help desk solution is a type of software that provides comprehensive support and customer service capabilities to large organizations.
-It is designed to handle the needs of big companies, with a wide range of features that cater to both internal and external customers.
+An enterprise help desk solution is software that provides comprehensive support and customer service capabilities to large organizations.
+It is designed to handle the needs of big companies, with a wide range of features catering to internal and external customers.

 Features of the enterprise help desk include: